FK Budućnost Podgorica: Rivalries

-Except Montenegrin Derby, in period 1925–1935, there was a big local derby in Podgorica, between FK Budućnost and GSK Balšić.
-As Budućnost was officially workers' club and Balšić the team of that-time regime, Podgorica derby had big social dimension.
-Together with Cetinje teams Lovćen and Crnogorac, rivals from Podgorica were among the top four teams in Montenegrin Football Championship (1922–1940).
+Except for the Montenegrin Derby, during the 1925–1935 period, there was a big local derby in Podgorica between FK Budućnost and GSK Balšić.
+As Budućnost was officially a workers' club and Balšić the team of that-time regime, the Podgorica derby had a big social dimension.
+Together with the Cetinje teams Lovćen and Crnogorac, the rivals from Podgorica were among the top four teams in Montenegrin Football Championship (1922–1940).
 So, their games made huge interest in Podgorica and nearby places.
-Two teams played first game at 1925 and Budućnost won 2–1 (friendly game).
+The two teams played their first game against each other at 1925 and Budućnost won 2–1 (friendly game).

-During the regime of Kingdom of Yugoslavia, work of RSK Budućnost is prohibited at 1937.
-After the Second World War, GSK Balšić was not refounded, so derby was alive only in period from 1925 to 1936.
-Budućnost won four champion titles in period 1925–1935, while GSK Balšić won seven trophies in seasons between 1925 and 1940.
+During the regime of the Kingdom of Yugoslavia, the work of RSK Budućnost was prohibited at 1937.
+After the Second World War, GSK Balšić was not refounded, so derby was alive only in the period from 1925 to 1936.
+Budućnost won four champion titles in the 1925–1935 period, while GSK Balšić won seven trophies in the seasons between 1925 and 1940.
 Budućnost and Balšić played 11 official games.
-Budućnost won 8 matches and Balšić 3 games, with goal difference 22–12 (Budućnost goals first).
+Budućnost won 8 matches and Balšić won 3 games, with a goal difference 22–12 (Budućnost goals first).

-During the period 1946–2006, especially popular were games of FK Budućnost against the bigfour of Yugoslav football (Crvena zvezda, Dinamo Zagreb, Hajduk Split and Partizan).
-Games against Hajduk and Dinamo, FK Budućnost played in Yugoslav First League until the breakup of SFR Yugoslavia, and against Crvena zvezda and Partizan until Montenegrin independence.
+During the 1946–2006 period, especially popular games of FK Budućnost were against the big four of Yugoslav football (Crvena zvezda, Dinamo Zagreb, Hajduk Split and Partizan).
+Games against Hajduk and Dinamo were played in the Yugoslav First League until the breakup of SFR Yugoslavia, and games against Crvena zvezda and Partizan were played until Montenegrin independence.